 Scientific Interests and Work:

 Professor Susan Dexheimer has a broad research background in experimental condensed matter physics, chemical physics, and molecular biophysics, and is interested in research problems at the interfaces of these fields.
 Her research expertise includes the development and application of spectroscopic techniques to study electronic materials and molecular systems.
-Her current work focuses on studies of the ultrafast dynamics of fundamental excitations in condensed matter systems and of carrier dynamics in amorphous and nanocrystalline electronic materials for photovoltaic applications, using a combination of femtosecond optical, terahertz, and x-ray techniques.
+Her work has focused on studies of the ultrafast dynamics of fundamental excitations in condensed matter systems and of carrier dynamics in amorphous and nanocrystalline electronic materials for photovoltaic applications, using a combination of femtosecond optical, terahertz, and x-ray techniques.

 Professor Dexheimer received an S.B. in physics from the Massachusetts Institute of Technology, where she carried out research in AMO physics under the supervision of David E. Pritchard, and received a Ph.D. in physics from the University of California, Berkeley, where she carried out research in molecular biophysics under the supervision of Melvin P. Klein.
 She carried out postdoctoral research in femtosecond laser spectroscopy as a University of California President’s Postdoctoral Fellow under the supervision of Charles V. Shank.
 She is the recipient of a National Science Foundation Faculty Early Career Development (CAREER) Award, the WSU College of Sciences Young Faculty Achievement Award, and the WSU College of Arts and Sciences Thomas E. Lutz Teaching Excellence Award.